admin2001-coder/serverless-clawdbot/README.md

-# ZeroClaw/OpenClaw → Vercel Workflow conversion (Gateway + Autonomous Daemon)
+# Agentic OS→ Vercel Workflow conversion (Gateway + Autonomous Daemon)

 This repo is a **serverless-friendly** “1:1 conversion” starter that keeps the same UI conventions (**Telegram**, **WhatsApp Cloud API**, **Textbelt SMS**) while replacing the always-on daemon with: